 “I’ve pretty much summed up everything I wanted to say in Rock ‘n’ Roll Star, Live Forever, and Cigarettes & Alcohol,” admitted Noel Gallagher as Definitely Maybe was filed in record racks across the UK ahead of its August 29, 1994 release.
 "After that I’m repeating myself, but in a different way.”

-Rock 'n' Roll we've already discussed, and Cigarettes & Alcohol is the most fabulously 'zero fucks given' song on an a collection which is, at heart, a punk rock album, albeit the most fearlessly optimistic punk rock album in history, but it's Live Forever which is the most Oasis song ever written, and Noel Gallagher's definitive statement.
+Rock 'n' Roll we've already discussed, and Cigarettes & Alcohol is the most fabulously 'zero fucks given' song on the most fearlessly optimistic punk rock album in history, but it's Live Forever which is the most Oasis song ever written, and Noel Gallagher's definitive statement.

 Written as a response to (incorrect) music magazine rumours that Kurt Cobain was intent upon naming Nirvana’s third album I Hate Myself And I Want To Die, Live Forever is all about widescreen dreams, unshakeable self-belief and BDE swagger, a transcendent anthem which encapsulates everything about early Oasis.
-If you don't 'get' Oasis after listening to Live Forever then you never will - and that's fine, you do you - but if you know, you know.
+If you don't 'get' Oasis after listening to Live Forever you never will, but if you know, you know.

 3. Half The World Away

-That Half Away The World was subsequently used as the theme tune to The Royle Family only served to copper-fasten its iconic status, and place it alongside Pulp's Common People as an alternative British national anthem, one that actually resonates with the majority of its citizens.
+That Half Away The World was subsequently used as the theme tune to much-loved BBC sitcom The Royle Family only served to copper-fasten its iconic status, and place it alongside Pulp's Common People as an alternative British national anthem, one that actually resonates with the majority of its citizens.

 4. Talk Tonight

 Without Melissa Lim, this list would end here.
-Rather ungraciously, in the Oasis documentary Supersonic Noel Gallagher claimed to remember neither Lim's name, nor what she looked like, admitting that the time was “a bit of a blur”, but the San Francisco native's entry into Gallagher's life stopped him walking away from Oasis during their very first American tour, following what he considered to be a disastrous crystal meth-fuelled gig at LA's legendary Whisky A Go Go club.
+Rather ungraciously, interviewed for the Oasis documentary Supersonic, Noel Gallagher claimed to remember neither Lim's name, nor what she looked like, admitting that the time was “a bit of a blur”, but the San Francisco native's entry into Gallagher's life stopped him walking away from Oasis during their very first American tour, following what he considered to be a disastrous crystal meth-fuelled gig at LA's legendary Whisky A Go Go club.

-The story is told, partially, in Talk Tonight, which Gallagher recorded solo in Austin just weeks later, after his return to the fold.
-The song's chorus runs “I want to talk tonight/ Until the morning light/ ’Bout how you saved my life” and elsewhere Gallagher sings, “All your dreams are made of strawberry lemonade, and you make sure I eat today.
-You take me walking to where you played when you were young.”
+The story is told, partially, in Talk Tonight, which Gallagher recorded solo in Austin, Texas just weeks later, after his return to the fold.
+The song's chorus runs “I want to talk tonight/ Until the morning light/ ’Bout how you saved my life”, a more gracious 'thank you' which no-one can ever take away from Lim.

-PS.
-Go listen to that Whiskey A Go Go gig sometime: it's feral.
+By the way: listen to that Whiskey A Go Go gig sometime, because it's electrifying when the Gallagher boys aren't trying to knock lumps out of one another.
 And that was Oasis at their worst.

 5. Acquiesce